kijin/imgtext/README.md

 IMGText is most beneficial when used in headings.
 It is not recommended for body text, which can easily become a mess with hundreds of small images.

+#### Miscellaneous Information

 IMGText requires PHP 5 and GD.
 All text must be encoded in UTF-8.

+IMGText does not include any font files.
+Bring your own TTFs!

 IMGText is released under the MIT license.
 It is freely available for personal, non-profit, commercial, governmental, and any other use.